 3. Capability to handle varying payment and deduction types

 Every small business structures its payroll differently.
 Some employees collect hourly wages, while others are salaried.
-Your provider should be able to handle all types of pay structures.
+Your payroll provider should be able to handle all types of pay structures.

 They should also be able to process bonuses, commissions, expense reimbursements, and deductions.
 80% of the U.S. workforce has their paychecks directly deposited.
 Make sure your payroll service can process both checks and direct deposits.

 As your company grows, your business needs will change.
-Partner with a provider that is flexible and can grow with you, offering human resources and benefit functionalities.
+Partner with a payroll provider that is flexible and can grow with you, offering human resources and benefit functionalities.

 5. Simplified employee onboarding

 The employee onboarding and termination process can be tedious and time-consuming.
-Partner with a payroll and HR company whose software simplifies and streamlines this process.
+Partner with a payroll provider and HR company whose software simplifies and streamlines this process.
 Data should automatically sync with your other business tools, saving time and reducing errors.

 6. Employee self-service